-Space-junk sleuths track to Eastern Washington the rocket chunks that lit up the sky in March
+After fireballs streaked across sky, space-junk sleuths got busy — and hit the jackpot in Washington

 Hankey and Ward both say they are “pretty sure” the fourth tank is also on the military training range, but in an area closed to the public, “where they blow things up.”

-And they have a report of a piece of twisted metal, likely a part of the rocket’s fuselage, that was found much further south than the tanks.
+And they have a report of a piece of twisted metal, likely a part of the rocket’s fuselage, that was found much farther south than the tanks.

 Monitoring the danger